Role of intervening Mg II absorbers on the rotation measure and fractional polarisation of the background quasars: The Sample

+For RM measurement of quasars, we have used a catalog of ~\citet[][henceforth TSS09]{Taylor2009ApJ...702.1230T}\footnote{http://www.ucalgary.ca/ras/rmcatalogue} consisting of RM values for 37,543 sources based on NVSS observations.
+In this they have used Q and U Stokes Parameters in two frequency bands, 1.36 GHz and 1.43 GHz to estimate the polarised intensity and percentage polarisation.

-(i) \textit{Redshift range}: From the SDSS \mgii catalogs both by ZM13 and RS16, we have retained only those quasars whose emission redshift is in the range $0.38 \le z_{emi} \le 2.3$.
-The upper redshift cutoff of 2.3 is imposed based on the upper limit of 9000 \AA\ on the wavelength of the SDSS spectrum.
+For searching the optical counterpart of the quasars listed in TSS09, we have used SDSS DR-7, 9, 12 \& 14 catalogs of quasars for their optical spectra by putting constrain on emission redshift ($z_{emi}$) of sources to be in a range $0.38 \le z_{emi} \le 2.3$.
+Here, the upper redshift cutoff of 2.3 is imposed based on the upper limit of 9000 \AA\ on the wavelength of the SDSS spectrum.
 For quasars with redshift more than this limit, the \mgii emission lines is beyond the SDSS spectral coverage.
 Hence, our upper limit avoids the ambiguity of any \mgii absorber falling above the spectral coverage.
-Our lower limit of 0.38 on the emission redshift ensures that the starting observed wavelength of SDSS spectra at 3800 \AA~allows us to detect at least one \mgii doublet if present. \\

-(ii) \textit{Radio and optical position offset}: We cross-correlate the RM catalog of TSS09 with the total quasars searched for making the SDSS \mgii absorption line catalogs (i.e., ZM13 and RS16) fulfilling the above redshift criterion (i.e., $0.38 \le z_{emi} \le 2.3$), by demanding that their optical and radio position matches within an offset of less than 7 arcsec.\\
+Our lower limit of 0.38 on the emission redshift ensures that the starting observed wavelength of SDSS spectra at 3800 \AA~allows us to detect at least one \mgii doublet, if present.
+Further, we cross-correlate the RM catalog of TSS09 with all the quasars (i.e., from the SDSS DR-7, 9, 12 \& 14 catalogs) fulfilling the above redshift criterion (i.e., $0.38 \le z_{emi} \le 2.3$), by demanding that their optical and radio positions match within an offset of less than 7 arcsec.
+This optimal offset of the 7 arcsec was chosen based on the analysis of ~\citet[][]{2018MNRAS.480.1796S}, where they showed that at NVSS resolution this degree of tolerance is optimal in such a cross-correlation with optical positions of SDSS catalogs.
+The details of the outcome of our above cross-correlation among these catalogs are given in Table~\ref{table:sample}.

+As can be seen from this table (last row), after removal of the quasar duplications among various data releases of SDSS, the SDSS DR-7, 9, 12 and 14 have contributed 673, 23, 257 and 182 quasars respectively, leading to the merged sample of 1135 sources.
+In fact, we also note here that ~\citet[][]{Xu2014MNRAS.442.3329X} have also complied RM data for 4553 sources using observations in the frequency range from 1.3 GHz to 2.3 GHz.
+However, to avoid the inhomogeneity due to the mixing of two catalog, we have only used the (larger) catalog TSS09 as our reference catalog for RM measurement.
+By not using the sample of~\citet[][]{Xu2014MNRAS.442.3329X}, only a nominal decrements of about 2.7\% occurs in our final sample size.